tigera-solutions/eks-networking-bootcamp/README.md

    eksctl delete cluster --name $CLUSTERNAME1 --region $REGION
    ```

-## Module 4:  EKS cluster with Amazon VPC CNI overlay and Windows nodegroup and Calico Cloud plugin
+## Module 4:  EKS with Calico CNI

-In this example EKS cluster is provisioned with [AWS VPC CNI](https://docs.aws.amazon.com/eks/latest/userguide/eks-networking.html) option where each pod gets a routable IP assigned from the Amazon EKS VPC.
-A Windows nodegroup is also added to the cluster.
-Calico Cloud plugin is installed for network policy enforcement and observabiltiy.
+In this module EKS cluster is provisioned with AWS VPC CNI.
+To install Calico CNI we will remove the AWS VPC CNI and install Calico on the EKS cluster.
+Calico will be responsible for Policy, IPAM and CNI.

-### Instructions

 1. Define the environment variables to be used by the resources definition.